JaedanC/PythonTutorial/docs/Intermediate.md

 number = person["favourite_number"]
 ```

 The second way is much more readible.
-The second is also much better for semi-unstructed data.
+The second is also much better for semi-unstructured data.

 And so finally I'll note that with our information about lists and dictionaries, there's actually nothing stopping us from nesting dictionaries inside dictionaries and lists and vice versa.
 Let's look at a larger example.